dmwm/DAS/doc/sphinx/das_cache.rst

 query2apis records
 ++++++++++++++++++

-This type of DAS records contain information about underlying API calls made by DAS upon provided user query.
+This type of DAS record contains information about underlying API calls made by DAS upon provided user query.
 It contains the following keys

 - das, a dictionary of DAS operations